super-era/radiocarbon-dating/README.md

-# radiocarbon-dating
+# radiocarbondating.py

+## What does this program do?
 This python program asks the user for the percentage of carbon-14 remaining in their sample.
-It then calculates the estimated age of the sample based on the C14 percentage and returns this output to the terminal.
+It then calculates the estimated age of the sample based on the C14 percentage, converts this to the Common Era year format, and returns both outputs to the terminal.
+This was created during Code in Place 2021, using concepts up to and including Lesson 5.

+## How to run this project

+Download the .zip file from github and extract to a suitable folder.
+Open radiocarbondating.py in Visual Studio Code.
+Use the command

+> python radiocarbondating.py

+to initialise the project, and follow the terminal prompts to use this program.

+## Concepts this project uses
+- asking for user input with input()
+- initialising variables of different types and converting between them as needed
+- importing and using the math library in Python
+- using basic operations in Python
+- printing to the terminal with print()

+## Change log
+04/05/2021 - first draft uploaded to github.